-5.1 The Localism Act 2011 requires authority's to have a Code of Conduct for Members, however, the authorities are not required to adopt the LGA Model code.
-Any changes to the Code of Conduct should be agreed by Council.
+5.1 The Localism Act 2011 requires authorities to have a Code of Conduct for Members, which must include details of Member Interests and reflect the Nolan Principles, however, the authorities are not required to adopt the LGA Model code.
+Any changes to the Code of Conduct must be agreed by Council.
+The changes proposed do follow legal requirements in the Localism Act 2011.